-Securities that are illiquid or for which the pricing source does not provide a valuation or methodology or provides a valuation or methodology that, in the judgment of the Adviser or the Company's Board of Directors, does not represent fair value, will each be valued as of the measurement date using all techniques appropriate under the circumstances and for which sufficient data is available.
+Securities that are illiquid or for which the pricing source does not provide a valuation or methodology or provides a valuation or methodology that, in the judgment of the Company's Board of Directors, does not represent fair value, will each be valued as of the measurement date using all techniques appropriate under the circumstances and for which sufficient data is available.
 These valuation techniques may vary by investment but include comparable public market valuations, comparable precedent transaction valuations and discounted cash flow analyses.
-The process used to determine the applicable value will be as follows: (i) each portfolio company or investment is initially valued by the investment professionals responsible for the portfolio investment using a standardized template designed to approximate fair market value based on observable market inputs and updated credit statistics and unobservable inputs; (ii) preliminary valuation conclusions are documented and discussed with the Company's senior management and members of the Company's Adviser's valuation team; (iii) the Company's Audit Committee will review the assessments of the Adviser and provide the Company's Board of Directors with recommendations with respect to the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Portfolio in good faith based on the input of the Adviser.
+The process used to determine the applicable value will be as follows: (i) each portfolio company or investment is initially valued by the investment professionals responsible for the portfolio investment using a standardized template designed to approximate fair market value based on observable market inputs and updated credit statistics and unobservable inputs; (ii) preliminary valuation conclusions are documented and discussed with the Company's senior management and members of the Company's Adviser's valuation team; (iii) the Company's Audit Committee will review the assessments of the Adviser and provide the Company's Board of Directors with recommendations with respect to the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the company's Audit Committee and determine the fair value of each investment in the company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and determine the fair value of each investment in the Company's Audit Committee and